Aliases for SUV39H2 Gene

 GeneCards Summary for SUV39H2 Gene

 SUV39H2 (Suppressor Of Variegation 3-9 Homolog 2 (Drosophila)) is a Protein Coding gene.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include chromatin binding and histone methyltransferase activity (H3-K9 specific).
+Among its related pathways are Chromatin organization and Lysine degradation.
+GO annotations related to this gene include chromatin binding and transcription regulatory region sequence-specific DNA binding.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for SUV39H2 Gene